AdamStuckert/Lu_longipalpis/scripts/InitialLeishmaniaTree.md

 cactus_dir=$(which cactus)

-cactus ${SCR}/Leishmania_genomes/cactus Assemblies4Cactus.tsv leishmania.hal --batchSystem Slurm --binariesMode local
+srun --time=5-00:00 --pty bash -i module purge conda activate cactus source ~/.bash_profile cd ${PROJ}/Leishmania_genomes/genomes cactus ${SCR}/Leishmania_genomes/cactus Assemblies4Cactus.tsv leishmania.hal --batchSystem Slurm --binariesMode local --restart 2>&1 | tee cactus_run.txt

 # note...this is one of those programs that you have to run in tmux and it spawns jobs. not ideal.